crate/cratedb-examples/by-language/csharp-npgsql/README.rst

 About
 *****

+The file ``DemoProgram.cs`` is a demonstration program written in `C#`_ which outlines typical, very basic usage scenarios with CrateDB.

 CrateDB versions prior to 4.2 needed a custom fork of the official Npgsql .NET data provider for PostgreSQL, `crate-npgsql`_.
-CrateDB versions 4.2 and later work with the vanilla Npgsql driver without the need for a plugin.
+CrateDB versions 4.2 and later work with the vanilla `Npgsql - .NET Access to PostgreSQL`_ driver without the need for a plugin.

-The file ``DemoProgram.cs`` is a demonstration program written in C# which outlines typical, very basic usage scenarios with CrateDB.

 *****
 Usage